Ming treasure voyages: Policy and administration

-The emperor's interest in the voyages was the highest during the period spanning the first three voyages, but he became more occupied with his offensive military campaigns against the Mongols after establishing the capital at Beijing.
+The Yongle Emperor's interest in the voyages was the highest during the period spanning the first three voyages, but he became more occupied with his military campaigns against the Mongols after establishing the capital at Beijing.
 By the fourth voyage, he showed interest in the expansion of trade and diplomatic activity to West Asia.
-Therefore, the Chinese sought and employed Persian and Arabic language interpreters, such as Ma Huan and Guo Chongli, to accompany the fleet.
+Therefore, the Chinese sought and employed Persian or Arabic language interpreters, such as Ma Huan (馬歡) and Guo Chongli (郭崇礼), to accompany the fleet.
 After the capital was transferred from Nanjing to Beijing, the south and the seas were given less and less attention from emperors and officials alike.
-The Hongxi Emperor wished to revert his predecessor's relocation of the capital, but he died on 29 May 1425 before he could do so.
-He was succeeded by the Xuande Emperor who remained in Beijing.
-Dreyer (2007) states that the prospects for the voyages would have been better if the capital was relocated back to Nanjing, because the court would have been near the locations where the voyages started and the Longjiang shipyards where most of the ships were built.
+The Hongxi Emperor wished to revert his father's relocation of the capital, but he died before he could do so.
+The Xuande Emperor, who succeeded him, remained in Beijing.
+Dreyer (2007) remarks that the prospects for the voyages would have been better if the capital was relocated back to Nanjing, because the court would have been near the locations where the voyages started and the Longjiang shipyards where most of the ships were built.

-Minister of Finance Xia Yuanji was a vocal opponent to the treasure voyages.
-The Hongxi Emperor was also fiercely against the treasure voyages throughout his reign.
-After taking Xia's advice, the emperor ordered the cessation of the treasure voyages on 7 September 1424, the day of his accession to the throne.
+The Hongxi Emperor ordered the cessation of the voyages on 7 September 1424, the day of his accession to the throne.
+He was personally against the maritime entreprise.
+He had good relations with senior civil officials, as he had worked well with them when he served as regent while his father was away on his military campaigns against the Mongols or for the transformation of Beijing.
+He would often take the side of the officials when they mounted their opposition against his father's initiatives.
+In particular, Minister of Finance Xia Yuanji (夏原吉) was a vocal opponent against the voyages.
 In contrast, the Xuande Emperor went against the general court opinion when he ordered the seventh voyage.
-This emperor relied on eunuchs during his reign, whereas the Hongxi Emperor had relied on civil officials.
+He relied on eunuchs during his reign.

-After 1433, the civil officials succeeded in halting subsequent maritime expeditions.
-The ships were left to rot and their lumber was sold for fuel in Nanjing.
-The mariners were reassigned to load grain on barges of the Grand Canal and to build the emperor's mausoleum.
-After the voyages, subsequent Ming emperors would reject the Yongle Emperor's policy of bringing the maritime trade into the structure of the tributary system.
-The Chinese government's conservative anti-trade policies would contribute to the rise of private trade, which led to the emergence and growth of family-led multinational networks.